tyrinlewis123/circularity/README.md

     physikz.addRandomVelocity(circle, canvas);

 Finally, we `push` our initialized circle into the the circles Array.  `push` is part of the API of a JavaScript Array, and this is the method we use to add elements to an Array.
-We do this for all our circles created within the `while` loop, so we can have all the circles collected into a list which we can loop through at a later time, and update the properties of each circle.
+We do this for all our circles created within the `for` loop, so we can have all the circles collected into a list which we can loop through at a later time, and update the properties of each circle.
 In doing so, we can easily update the `x` and `y` properties of

 ### Run the App